Bill Bradley: College career

-Van Breda Kolff described Bradley as "not the most physical player.
+The coach described Bradley as "not the most physical player.
 Others can run faster and jump higher.
 The difference ... is self-discipline."
-At Princeton he had three to four hours of classes and four hours of basketball practice daily, studied an average of seven hours each weekday and up to 24 more hours each weekend, frequently spoke for the Fellowship of Christian Athletes around the country, and taught Sunday school at the local Presbyterian Church.
+Afraid that he was not qualified for Princeton, Bradley recalled that after almost failing freshman French and biology, he "just lived in the library".
+Bradley had three to four hours of classes and four hours of basketball practice daily, studied an average of seven hours each weekday, and up to 24 more hours each weekend, frequently spoke for the Fellowship of Christian Athletes around the country, and taught Sunday school at the local Presbyterian Church.
 When practicing he did not move from a location on the court unless he made at least ten of 13 shots, and could detect whether a basket was an inch too low from the regulation ten feet.
+Bradley took losses personally, outraged when other freshman players laughed and joked after a loss.
+His only criticism of childhood hero Wilt Chamberlain was that Chamberlain lacked a "killer instinct."

-Improving from his mediocre freshman grades, Bradley graduated magna cum laude after writing his senior thesis about Harry S. Truman's 1940 United States Senate campaign, titled "On That Record I Stand", and received a Rhodes Scholarship at Worcester College, Oxford.
+Others noted that Bradley seemed to lack enemies despite great athletic, academic, and social success.
+Classmate Larry Lucchino described Bradley as having an "aura ... of near-idolatry".
+All 15 Princeton University eating clubs asked him to join; Bradley chose Cottage Club.
+Fans shouted "Don't touch God!" when opposing players' bodies hit his on court.
+Roommates helped answer dozens of letters each week asking for autographs, mementos, and public appearances.
+Each year improving from mediocre freshman grades, Bradley graduated magna cum laude after writing his senior thesis about Harry S. Truman's 1940 United States Senate campaign, titled "On That Record I Stand", and received a Rhodes Scholarship at Worcester College, Oxford.
 At Princeton, Bradley was taught by John William Ward.
-Bradley was a member of University Cottage Club while he was a student at Princeton.
-His tenure at Princeton was the subject of Pulitzer Prize-winning author John McPhee's January 23, 1965, article "A Sense of Where You Are" in The New Yorker, which McPhee expanded into a book of the same name.
+His years at Princeton were the subject of Pulitzer Prize-winning author John McPhee's January 23, 1965, article "A Sense of Where You Are" in The New Yorker, which McPhee expanded into a book of the same name.
 The title came from Bradley's explanation for his ability to repeatedly throw a basketball over his shoulder and into the basket while looking away from it.
 In 1965, Bradley received the Golden Plate Award of the American Academy of Achievement.